mrtaka/FTEC5520_ElectionSystem/README.md

 4. Install metamusk extension in your browser and create an account<br>
 https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn

-5. Copy your metamusk account private to .env file.
+5. Copy your metamusk account private key to .env file.
 ```
 PRIVATE_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```